Cymraeg

 To close a Spotify account:

-• Follow the link which will take you to the Spotify account deletion page.
+• go to the Spotify account deletion page

 To close a Spotify Premium account: